 Following the typhoon that hit Taipei on my final evening, my plans to head south to Hualien on the east coast were dashed when I arrived at the train station and absolutely no trains were heading there – the typhoon was moving that way.
 Instead I headed to the other side of the country to Tainan where I was due to end my travels.
 It fast became one of my most favourite areas of Taiwan and it was here that I stayed with a local couple Thomas and Abby, who enjoyed nothing more than proudly showing off their hometown and culture.
 Not only did they take me on a little tour of Thomas’ childhood town and a key temple in the area, but they gave me maps and insight into two key historical areas – the beautiful, cobbled stone district of Anping with its harbour front, temples, old streets and banyan tree root ‘Tree House’ and Tainan City – the oldest city in the country with plenty of shrines, temples and colonial buildings, perfect for a few hours of wandering.

 Taiwan is still calling me and 14 days was not satisfying enough.
-In fact for certain areas, like Tainan and especially Hualien, I needed more time to explore the area fully rather than rush round the main sights.
-And with a central island route that takes you through mountainous hikes, historical trails, Recreation Areas and winding highways, in addition to other coastal towns calling for exploration including Lukang, Kaohsiung, Sanyi, Mataian and Yuli, my time is not yet done.
-Maybe I will end up living there for a while after all…
+In fact for certain areas, like Tainan and especially Hualien, I needed more time to explore the area fully rather than rush around the main sights.
+And with a central island route that takes you through mountainous hikes, historical trails, Recreation Areas and winding highways, in addition to other coastal towns calling for exploration including Lukang, Kaohsiung, Sanyi, Mataian and Yuli, one visit is actually not enough.

 Alex’s Oceanview Stay – A homely family run guesthouse in the northern and historical district of Tamsui.